-Johns Hopkins orthopaedic specialists in Bethesda, Maryland, and Washington, D.C., provide patients with the best care for musculoskeletal and other bone and joint conditions, including sports injuries, back and neck problems, shoulder pain, hip and knee issues, hand and wrist pain, foot and ankle injuries, and bone tumors and much more.
+Johns Hopkins orthopaedic specialists in Bethesda, Maryland, and Washington, D.C., provide patients with the best care for musculoskeletal and other bone and joint conditions, including sports injuries, back and neck problems, shoulder pain, hip and knee issues, hand and wrist pain, foot and ankle injuries and much more.

 Why Choose Johns Hopkins Orthopaedics

 - Our specialists have years of experience treating both common and less known orthopaedic conditions, and have helped patients with most complicated cases.

 - We work closely with physical therapists, rehabilitation physicians, interventional pain management and other specialists to ensure you have the best chance of recovery before surgery is considered.

 - If surgery is needed, we use minimally invasive, image-guided techniques to minimize tissue damage, improve recovery and reduce complications.

 - We keep your referring physician aware of your progress by sharing consultation and follow-up notes, so that we continue to coordinate care.

 Common Sports and Activity Related Injuries: What to Consider from Pain to Breaks

 Learn more about common sports injuries and treatments to consider from our sports medicine expert Alex Johnson, M.D., and our foot and ankle expert John Thompson, M.D., in this webinar-based video.